dengLawrence/WARP-Project/README.md

 - 11/7/2022 : ChannelVisualization placeholder methods were created and the method design file (*MethodIdeas.md*) was created. -Ethan and Lawrence
 - 11/9/2022 : Lab meeting - delegated roles for Sprint 2.
 - 11/12/2022 : Started ChannelVisualizationTest.java -Lawrence
+- 11/13/2022 : Implemented most of ChannelVisualiztion.java and created a dummy method within ChannelAnalysis.java.